MK99MA/SoMoE-19/docs/configs.rst

 | :ref:`conf-replacer`
 | *MANUAL CONFIG* - Add decals to be placed on maps in here.

+| :ref:`conf-shouts`
+| Library of added and usable shouts on the server.

 .. tip::
    Every file got its own site in this documentation.
 Make sure to check them out if you're having issues!